 Lake White State Park: Your 5-Minute Escape to Boating, Fishing & Swimming

-Land & Nature April 1, 2026 4 min read 11 views
+Land & Nature April 1, 2026 3 min read 33 views

-The fishing is legit.
+The fishing is legit

-There's a swimming beach, and it's free.
+There is a swimming beach, and it is free

 When it warms up, the designated swimming area at Lake White is exactly what you want after a morning of hiking or an afternoon of fishing.
 Nothing fancy, just a beach, clean water, and the kind of simple summer day you remember from when you were a kid.
+And like everything else at Ohio state parks, there is no entrance fee.
+Just show up.

-The setting is pure southern Ohio.
+The setting is pure Pike County

 The park sits in the Appalachian foothills, so the landscape is all rolling hardwood forest: oak, hickory, tulip, ash, and maple.
-In spring, the dogwoods and redbuds light up the hillsides, and if you know where to look, you might find morel mushrooms along the trails.
+In spring, the dogwoods and redbuds light up the hillsides.
+If you know where to look, you might find morel mushrooms along the trails.
+Wildlife is everywhere.
+White-tailed deer, wild turkey, ruffed grouse, red fox.

-The practical stuff.
+The practical stuff

 • Address: 2767 State Route 551, Waverly, Ohio 45690